jerv/data_playground/README.md

 2. **State Management**
    - Use the Collection context for collection-related state
+   - Use the Auth context for authentication-related state
    - Utilize local state for component-specific data
    - Handle loading and error states appropriately